Phthalic anhydride: Hydrolysis, alcoholysis, ammonolysis

 Phthalimide can be prepared by heating phthalic anhydride with aqueous ammonia giving a 95–97% yield.
 Alternatively, it may be prepared by treating the anhydride with ammonium carbonate or urea.
 It can also be produced by ammoxidation of o-xylene.
 Potassium phthalimide is commercially available and is the potassium salt of phthalimide.
 It may be prepared by adding a hot solution of phthalimide to a solution of potassium hydroxide; the desired product precipitates.

-Preparation of aliphatic nitroalkenes

-Phthalic anhydride is used to dehydrate short-chain nitro-alcohols to yield nitroalkenes, compounds with a high tendency to polymerize.
+Phthalic anhydride and phosphorus pentachloride react to give phthaloyl chloride: